-It is widely believed that lobsters, crabs, and other decapod crustaceans used for food do not have nervous systems and, therefore, cannot feel pain.
-However, the evidence to support the sentience of these overlooked animals is undeniable.
+Recent studies show that lobsters, crabs and other decapod crustaceans used for food do have nervous systems and can feel pain.

 How are lobsters and crabs caught?

-The most common method used by fisheries worldwide is called potting, which involves placing baited pots to trap animals such as crabs, lobsters, and crawfish.
+The most common method used by UK fisheries is called potting, which involves placing baited pots to trap animals such as crabs, lobsters and crawfish.

 They enter the pots to collect the bait and are prevented from escaping, but smaller, non-target species can escape and return to the sea.

 After the pots fall to the seabed, they can be left for anything between a few hours to several days before fishing boats retrieve them.